 Businesses also face indirect competition.
 Competitors may offer products to different market segments but provide solutions to meet customers’ similar needs or desires.
 In other words, the two are substitutes, though not perfect.

 For example, in the transportation industry, airlines compete indirectly with railroad companies.
 Airline companies may target higher-income consumers than rail companies.
-However, both services fulfill the same basic need, namely services for the mobility of people.
+However, both services fulfill the same basic need, namely services for people’s mobility.

 Future competitors

 Future competitors represent existing and potential companies to enter the market, even though they haven’t done so at this time.
-We also refer to it as a potential competitor.
+We also refer to it as a potential rival.

-One source of future competition is from indirect competitors.
+One source of future competition is from indirect rival.
 They are much more prepared and more likely to enter the market when they see the right opportunity.

 How to deal with competitors